-You can trace Fred Victor’s early beginnings to 1886.
-A pragmatic and visionary woman named Mary Sheffield began the first work of what became Fred Victor.
-She started a Sunday school for “rough and neglected” boys.
+Fred Victor’s history can be traced back to 1886 when a pragmatic and visionary woman named Mary Sheffield started a Sunday School for “rough and neglected” boys.

-In 1894, manufacturer and financier Hart Massey, a member of Metropolitan Methodist Church, built a beautiful, new building at the corner of Queen and Jarvis Streets in downtown Toronto to house the mission.
-He named it after his youngest son, Fred Victor, who died in his early twenties.
+Eight years later, in 1894, manufacturer and financier, Hart Massey a member of the Metropolitan Methodist Church, constructed a building at the corner of Queen and Jarvis streets in Toronto to house the mission that Mary Sheffield had started.
+He named the mission after his youngest son, Fred Victor.

 From the 1930s to the 1960s, Fred Victor Mission was known for its “Mission of the Air”, a church service radio broadcast with Reverend Wesley Hunnisett at the helm, and as a shelter where homeless men could get a meal and a bed for the night.